Mhlengi/twitter_feed_coding_assignment/README.md

 ## Run Unit Tests
 - `python tests.py` or `python3 tests.py`
-- Expected results if everything is running as it expected.
+- Expected console output if everything is running as it expected.
 `
 Ran 8 tests in 0.004s
 OK